ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Humanitarian.md

 ---
 - [[Philanthropist|Nathan Cain - Philanthropist]]  - Your husband!
 - [[General|Vladimir Grey - General]]  - Your father!
 Needless to say, you have differing views.
-- [[Senator's Wife|Rebecca Ramos - Senator's Wife]]  - A good friend from your youth.
+- [[Author|Rebecca Ramos - Author]]  - A good friend from your youth.
 She often jokes that you've inspired some of your characters.